 I like to equate it to my life.
 I’m a horrible decision maker and often try to do way too many things at one time.
 The result is that there’s always A LOT going on and you’re not always so sure all of the things make sense together.
 They can get a little messy.
 But then you quickly realize that in some weird way, everything really does make sense and is just meant to be.
 It all works.

 Yes, I just compared my life to a grilled cheese sandwich and I’m really not sure what that says about me.

-The bottom line is, I loved everything about this sandwich and think if I removed any of the ingredients, it wouldn’t be nearly as good.
-The roasted tomatoes were heavenly (and I ate the few leftovers right off the pan when I finished the sandwich) and the basil and avocado added a little zing that made the grilled cheese taste incredibly summery and fresh.
+The bottom line is, I loved everything about this caprese grilled cheese sandwich and think if I removed any of the ingredients, it wouldn’t be nearly as good.
+The roasted tomatoes are heavenly (and I ate the few leftovers right off the pan when I finished the sandwich) and the basil and avocado add a little zing that make the grilled cheese taste incredibly summery and fresh.

 I wouldn’t change a thing about it.
 Or my weird little mind.